 And when the final clock hit zero, the Randolph Blue Devils won their first football state championship in school history.

 “When we look back, our new off-season approach had a lot to do with our in-season success.
-It showed on the field in a lot of close games when by the 4th quarter, we were able to be stronger and better conditioned than many of our opponents.”
+It showed on the field in a lot of close games when by the 4th quarter, we were stronger and better conditioned than many of our opponents.”

-Before this year, the Randolph Blue Devils had always embraced the weight room as a necessary component of the off-season.
-The energy and intensity of team workouts had always been there.
-But it wasn’t perfect.
+The Randolph Blue Devils had always embraced the weight room as a necessary component of the off-season.
+The energy and intensity of team workouts has always been present.

 “Kids were often left guessing what weights they should be doing and trying to self-prescribe what would help them get stronger.
-It created the potential for a lot of missed opportunities.”
+It created the potential for unrealized gains.”

 Randolph High School’s off-season goal was to help athletes get ready for all of the different elements of a high school football season.
 That meant working on and off the field to improve physically and mentally in order to be prepared to compete as a team on Friday nights.
 The Blue Devils had four keys to every off-season workout to do so.